markandgo/simple-transform/readme.txt

--- all the following methods return a transformation table -- that can be called as a function to transform a point T = a.trans(dx,dy)		-- translates a point by dx and dy T = a.rotate(theta)		-- rotates a point by theta angle in radians T = a.scale(sx,sy)		-- scales a point by sx and sy
+-- all the following methods return a transformation table -- that can be called as a function to transform a point T = a.trans(dx,dy)		-- translates a point by dx and dy T = a.rotate(theta)		-- rotates ccw from the origin in radians when x+ is right and y+ is up T = a.scale(sx,sy)		-- scales a point by sx and sy
 T = a.shear(kx,ky)		-- shears a point by kx and ky
 T = a.inverse(T)		-- returns the inverse of transformation table T